 If your house is cold, it helps to warm up the wraps in your hands before molding them around food or dishes.
 You can wash and reuse them many times, revive them in the oven, and even make your own with 100% cotton fabric and beeswax pellets.

 2. Reusable Zip-Top Bags

 Disposable plastic baggies are expensive these days, so switching to reusable food storage is an easy choice.
 Stasher, a California certified green business, makes highly rated sandwich bags that are dishwasher and freezer safe.

-$20 Off Imperfect Foods: Consider sustainable food sources, like imperfect produce that would otherwise go to waste.
-You can get $20 off your first Imperfect Foods order through my referral link.
-Enjoy fresh groceries delivered to your door, and help feed a hungry writer (me).
+$10 Off Imperfect Foods: Consider sustainable food sources, like imperfect produce that would otherwise go to waste.
+You can get $10 off your first Imperfect Foods order through my referral link.
+Enjoy fresh groceries delivered to your door.

 3. Heirloom Quality Cookware